Falkland Islands sovereignty dispute: British-Argentine relations pre-war

 In 1850, the Arana-Southern Treaty, otherwise known as the Convention of Settlement, was signed between the United Kingdom and Argentina.
 It has been argued by several authors on both sides of the dispute that Argentina tacitly gave up her claim by failing to mention it and ceasing to protest over the Falklands.
 Between December 1849 and 1941, the Falklands were not mentioned in the President's Messages to Congress.
+The treaty, which did not mention the islands, agreed to restore "perfect relations of friendship" between the two countries.